-Carefully curated from a variety of sources, once you enter a keyword into Pexels you will only be shown a high-quality range of images—and won’t need to endlessly scroll to find what you are looking for.
-The website also incentivizes photographers to upload images with competitions and prizes, meaning that you’ll always have access to fresh, and new images.
+Once you type a keyword into Pexels, you will be shown a carefully curated range of high-quality images from a variety of sources—and you won’t need to endlessly scroll to find what you are looking for.
+The website also incentivizes photographers to upload new photos, meaning you’ll always have access to fresh, new images.

 Pexels has a dynamic range of close-up, cropped images.
-Whether it’s food, nature, or an office environment, the interesting angles in these images will captivate your audience, and give you a point of difference.
+Whether it’s food, nature, or an office environment, the interesting angles in these images will captivate your audience.

-Unsplash serves up 10 new "do whatever you want" photos every 10 days which—unlike some stock websites—means that it’s constantly refreshed with dynamic images.
-There is also a handy Explore section which segments images into niche categories like Wallpaper Images and Weather Images.
+Unsplash serves up over three million free, dynamic, high-resolution images.
+There is also a handy Explore section which segments images into niche categories like Wallpapers, Nature Images, and Backgrounds.

 If you’re looking for a wide range of nature and architecture images from around the world, Unsplash is for you.

-When you’re looking for Instagram-worthy snaps, StockSnap provides the goods.
+When you’re looking for Instagram-worthy snaps, StockSnap.io provides the goods.
 StockSnap is designed to help you find the perfect image with ease.
-It does this by adding hundreds of new images every week, revealing popular searches for the week, and also providing a list of trending images.
+It does this by adding hundreds of new photos every week, revealing popular categories users searched for and which images are trending.

-StockSnap is great for all your corporate needs.
-Most of their images are set in office environments.
-StockSnap also has a great curation of desk flatlays.
+StockSnap.io is great for commercial purposes.
+Many of their high-resolution photos are set in office environments.
+StockSnap.io also has a great curation of desk flatlays.

 Kaboompics was founded by Karolina Grabowska, a web designer from Poland.
 While this photo library is a lot smaller than most, it’s clear that each photo has been chosen with a photographic eye.
 With some of the best flatlay images we’ve seen, Kaboompics provides bright and lively images that are perfect as a visual aid to any design.

 Kaboompics specializes in lifestyle and scenery shots.
-No need to worry about taking your own Instagram images any longer, these images are perfect for any visual platform.
+No need for bloggers to worry about taking their own images, these images are perfect for any visual platform.

-Life of Pix is the creative destination where cool photographers share all their images.
-One scroll through the website instantly has you longing for a roadtrip—camera in hand.
-Life of Pix also serves as a digital mood board, allowing users to create their own portfolio, and follow their favorite photographers.
+Life of Pix is the creative destination where cool contributors share their images.
+One scroll through the website instantly has you longing for a road trip—camera in hand.
+Life of Pix also serves as a digital mood board, allowing users to create their own portfolio, and follow favorite photographers.

-If you want to take your image search one step further, Life of Pix also has a sister website, Life of Vids.
-Here, you have access to free footage, short clips, and video loops.
+If you want to take your image search one step further, Life of Pix has a sister website, Life of Vids, with free stock video, short clips, and video loops.
 All can be easily downloaded if you have a Vimeo account.

 Usage rules: All images are donated to the public domain, with no copyright restrictions except for mass distribution.